Fafau06/fafau06.github.io/_posts/2026-04-16-misplaced_fear.md

 They walked silently through the corridor.
 <hr>
-Image taken by, and modified with permission from: [DrunkCrunkFranken](https://bsky.app/profile/drunkcrunkfranken.bsky.social)<br>
+Image taken by, and modified with permission from: <a class="u-url" href="https://bsky.app/profile/drunkcrunkfranken.bsky.social">DrunkCrunkFranken</a><br>
 Written at 4am while being sleep deprived